How do you register or secure patent rights, and is national or international coverage most appropriate?

-The copyright owner should be proactive in frequently conducting investigations to identify possible infringements.
-It is advisable to apply the universal copyright symbol to a work.
+Copyright is an automatic right but the copyright owner should be proactive in frequently conducting investigations to identify possible infringements.
+It is advisable to apply the universal copyright symbol © to a work.

-What is the best way to deal with infringement, and what are the costs associated with it?
+What is the best way to deal with infringement?

-A formal cease-and-desist letter should be sent to the alleged infringer.
-In the absence of a favourable response, appropriate relief should be sought from the High Court of South Africa by way of an injunction.
-The costs associated with infringement proceedings, which require formal litigation, are generally R150,000 to R650,000.
+A formal cease-and-desist letter should be filed.
+In the absence of a favourable response, appropriate relief should be sought from the High Court of South Africa by way of an interdict, delivery up and/or damages (in lieu of a reasonable royalty).

-Have there been any changes to the copyright laws in the last 12 months?
+Have there been any changes to copyright law in the last 12 months?

-A draft Copyright Amendment Bill has been published for comment.
-The bill has been widely criticised by academics and practitioners alike and is unlikely to come into force within the next year.
+A Copyright Amendment Bill has been put to parliament.
 It seeks to introduce extensive changes to copyright legislation.

 Danie Pienaar is a partner at Spoor & Fisher.
 He specialises in drafting patent specifications, and filing and prosecuting local and foreign patent applications and industrial designs.
 He can be contacted at: email@example.com